A hydrodynamic study of hyperon spin polarization in relativistic heavy ion collisions: Model setup

 Note that the spin polarization measured in experiments is defined in the rest frame of the decay particle.
 To compare with experiment data, the expression of $P^\mu(x,p)$ or $S^\mu(x,p)$ is Lorentz transformed to particle's rest frame as follows:

 Since the spin degree of freedom is not included in the dynamics of the hadronic transport model UrQMD~\cite{Bass:1998ca, Bleicher:1999xi, Karpenko:2016jyx}.
-In this work, we calculate the spin polarization on the freeze-out hypersurface $E_{\rm sw}$ according to Eqs.~(\ref{eq:defP}-\ref{spinboost}) without the UrQMD afterburner.
+In this work, we calculate the spin polarization on the freeze-out hypersurface $E_{\rm sw}$ according to Eqs.~(\ref{eq:defP}-\ref{spinboost}) without the UrQMD afterburner and the following spin polarization results are all for primary particles.
 For other soft hadron observables, such as the spectra and $v_2$ of identified hadrons shown in the Appendix \ref{app:soft}, the UrQMD afterburner is implemented.